JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 called myblog.
 The command `cd myblog` is a built-in CLI that says change directory to myblog, this will enter the directory you just created.
 The last command is a jekyll CLI that creates a local server on your machine on port 4000, which you can see the website by going to `localhost:4000` on any browser.

-It's important to understand what is going on when creating a local server on your machine.
+It's important to understand what's happening when creating a local server on your machine.
 In web development all the files for a web page is saved on a hosting server, we are doing something similar by creating local server on our machine for all the files to be served.
 When you go to `localhost:4000` on any browser, it is getting all the files like